• Skip to primary navigation

 FREEZING BOLOGNESE

-Allow the sauce to cool completely and divide between Ziploc freezer bags or containers.
+Allow the sauce to cool completely and divide between Ziplock freezer bags or containers.
 Freeze for up to 3 months.
 Defrost in the fridge or microwave, reheat well and serve.
 In the fridge, the bolognese sauce will last for 3-4 days.

 Freezing Bolognese